triadtitans/seminar_rigid_body_methods/applylag.md

-# Applying lagrangian mechanics
+# Applying Lagrangian Mechanics

-## Describing position and rotation
+## Describing Position and Rotation
 $\require{mathtools}$
 The generalised coordinates of a mass-point with rotation consist of the components of the translation vector and rotation matrix.
 A solver like ASC-ODE solves for a matrix that forms the rotation matrix of the body.